sudopluto/video-ideas/README.md

     	- leetcode / coding interview
         - competative programming
     - learning rust
+        - retrospective??
     - project / book reviews
     - books office hours
-        - whichever one i finish first
+        - build you a lisp
+            - in cpp
+            - hand roll the parser please
+        - ray tracer in a weekend
+            - held back by linear algebra
-    - contribute to linux?
+    - contributions to linux / open source?
-        - pull requests, rewrites, etc
+        - like this week in kde / gnome but for what i code
-    - micheal reaves esque projects :)
+    - micheal reaves esque goofy projects :)
-        - vim, but every key is mapped to save and exit
-        - vim, but every time you try and save and exit, a new split opens
+        - vim but the keys to exit are random every time you launch
-        - rust but every time build is sucessful crab rave plays
+        - rust but every failed build has ascii crab rave
-        - cpp but every time compiler error source file gets corrupted
-        - python but every time you get a whitespace error the script whites out
         - lisp but everytime a parrenthesis is imbalanced, thanos comes and fixes it